Stanley-dev7/task-manager-api-go/README.md

 During this project, I ran into several challenges:

- -Understanding how to structure a Go backend project properly -Handling HTTP requests and routing correctly
+ - Understanding how to structure a Go backend project properly
+- Handling HTTP requests and routing correctly
 - Working with structs and JSON encoding/decoding
 - Managing in-memory/data storage logic
 - Debugging errors in request handling
 - Understanding how Go handles pointers and data updates Each challenge helped me understand backend development more deeply.

 What I Learned
 - How to build REST APIs in Go